 Dedicated Employment Lawyer Answers Frequently Asked Questions about California Labor and Employment Law

 If you are experiencing discrimination at work or believe your workplace is unsafe, you may want to take action; but at the same time you may not want to jeopardize your job or risk retaliation from your boss.
 It is important to know that most employment discrimination, workplace safety and wage and hour laws protect workers from retaliation for filing a complaint.
 Below are more answers to frequently asked questions about California labor and employment law.
-If you have other questions or need help with an employment matter in the San Francisco Bay Area, contact Dreger Law PC for a free consultation about your situation.
+If you have other questions or need help with an employment matter in California, contact Mr. Dreger for a free consultation about your situation.

 Q. What rights do I have as an at-will employee?